-COUNT EQU 15 ;definition of COUNT as a constant
+COUNT EQU 15 ; definition of COUNT as a constant

-It is possible for the assembler to guess wrong or to make a poor guess that could lead to an error message or inefficient code.
+It is possible for the assembler to make a poor or incorrect guess that could lead to an error message or inefficient code.
 It is recommended that you try to avoid forward references as much as possible in your program.
-A good practice is to define all your variables/data at the top of your program.
+A good practice is to define all your variables and data at the top of your program.